If you’re a blues and rock fan, you’re likely to have stumbled upon a song that had a guitar tuned in Open G.

 Scales in Open G Tuning

 Since you’re tuning almost all strings to different notes, your scale patterns will also change.
+If you’ve already memorized the fretboard, you’ll have to throw that knowledge out the window and start over!
+Even the good old CAGED system can’t help you now!

 Check below for some of the most common scales, including the minor pentatonic and blues scales, which should come in very handy in many contexts in which the Open G tuning is frequently used.